 - Promote mutual respect, acceptance, participation and the equity of every person* without distinction.

 - Do not discriminate against any person*, but identify and eliminate persistent patterns of inequity associated with discrimination.

 - Prevent and reduce human suffering in the spirit of compassion.

 - Address social and economic inequities and fostering social justice.

 * based upon race, colour, language, creed, religion, political or other opinion, national origin, age, disability, health, material status, gender, gender expression, gender identity or sexual orientation.

 Working collaboratively, the Pacific AIDS Network builds the capacity and skills of its member organizations, including people with lived experience, to effectively address HIV/AIDS, hepatitis C, and related communicable diseases and conditions.
 Learn how our mission comes to life

 The people who drive our work

 People with lived experience of HIV, hepatitis C, substance use and mental health challenges are vital voices in our community.
-We work within a framework encompassing cultural safety and competence.
+We work within a framework encompassing cultural safety and competence, and conduct events within group guidelines and responsibilities.
 PAN is made up of member organizations across BC, the PAN Board of Directors and staff – and PAN’s governance structures are consistent with our mission and key principles of inclusion.
 Key allies and collaborators focus on HIV and hepatitis C, Indigenous health, public health, housing, poverty rights and other social justice issues, law and health care policy.
 We work with regional, provincial and national health authorities and our supporters to provide the strongest community response possible.